Rise of nationalism in the Ottoman Empire: Role of women

 The Ottoman reforms were enforced to fight the rise of nationalism from within the state and European expansion.
 The Ottoman state increasingly restricted women including women with a higher status.
 Women were not allowed to move around and wear what they desired.
 Therefore, the goals of the reforms stated in the Noble Edict of the Rose Chamber of 1839 and the Imperial Script Hatt-I Hümayun of 1856 were actually only focused on the equality of male subjects of the Sultan in the Ottoman Empire.

 However, in the late centuries of the Ottoman Empire, women became more included in debates on the future of the Ottoman Empire.
 Gender relations started to be re-examined when women started to have a new role in society.
 The focus on nationalism in the Ottoman Empire changed the whole structure of the Ottoman society.
 One of the priorities of the Ottoman Empire was the development of the military to prevent the rise of nationalism and to prevent the conquest of land belonging to the Ottoman Empire by Russia and Europe.
 Mobilization by men and women would strengthen the empire politically and economically.
 Women were responsible for raising the new Ottoman generations.
 Mothers were creating and maintaining cultural identity and this would support the modernization efforts.
 Therefore, there was a demand for the improvement of women's education.
 The new role that women opened the way for women to assert their rights.
 However, due to the many different ethno-religious communities within the Ottoman Empire there were many differences between communities of women.
 The women tried to come in contact with each other to spread their ideas from one ethno-religious group to another through formal and informal ways of communication.
 Educational institutions were spaces were information about the developments in other ethno-religious communities would be shared.

 Nevertheless, it is also fair to mention that women in the Ottoman Empire had acquired their own rights and freedoms, such as the capability to dance and stage protests, they were essential for the national economy as they were able to run businesses and own property.
 Women in the Ottoman Empire had active roles in the economy, as well as religious spheres, and were essential for social communication.

 In 1917, the Ottoman Law of Family Rights was part of the Ottoman reform.
 Some women viewed this reform as a critical moment in time to improve women's rights.
 However, this was difficult for feminists in the Ottoman Empire, because they did not want to question the role of Islam and did not want to change their own traditions in a period of nationalism.
 The women strived for a legal reform in their favor, but the Ottoman Law of Family Rights would not change much in expanding women's rights.
 According to Sijjil records, women were active in Sharia courts as an attempt to change their roles and increase women's rights.
-The Sharia courts gave women the opportunity to increase their agency.
+The Sharia courts gave women the opportunity to increase their societal agency.